 is drawn from a uniform prior over the range $(13, 45)~M_{\odot}$.
 The prior for the symmetric mass ratio,

-is uniform over $(0.9876, 0.25)$.
+is uniform over $(0.09876, 0.25)$.
 The sky locations and component spin orientations are distributed isotropically, with spin magnitudes ranging uniformly from 0 to 0.8, and the luminosity distance prior is $\propto d_{L}^{2}$ between 500 and 5000 Mpc.
 This results in a range of network optimal SNRs between 2.06 and 12.17 with a median of 3.54.
-Only the signal with the highest SNR corresponds to a confident detection (with network optimal SNR$>12$).
+Only the signal with the highest SNR corresponds to a confident detection.
 The rest of the simulated events have network optimal SNR $< 7$ that would not be individually detected with high confidence.

 If we were using real LIGO data instead of simulated Gaussian noise, the noise power spectral density in the covariance matrix in Eq.~\ref{eq:C} would have to be estimated from the data itself.
-The various methods for calculating the PSD cannot distinguish between auto-power coming from detector noise versus a persistent Gaussian background~\cite{RomanoCornish}, so estimates of the PSD include both of the terms on the diagonal of the covariance matrix, $P(f_{k})+\kappa_{II}(f_{k})\Omega_{\mathrm{gw}}$.
+Estimates of the PSD include both of the terms on the diagonal of the covariance matrix, $P(f_{k})+\kappa_{II}(f_{k})\Omega_{\mathrm{gw}}$, since auto-power due to detector noise cannot typically be distinguished from the persistent Gaussian background~\cite{RomanoCornish}.
 This results in a decrease in the sensitivity of the search, which we mimic in our demonstration by fixing the diagonal terms to the sum of the known noise PSD and the signal power from the simulated cosmological background.